Soviet Lenses. Names and Optical Design

 ZM (ЗМ) "ZM" - an abbreviation of "mirror-meniscus".
 The name speaks for itself.
 Under this name were produced several mirror telephoto lenses.

 Zodiac (Зодиак) This name is the only one Soviet medium format fisheye - Zodiac-8 3.5/30.

-Industar (Индустар) All Industar have an Zeiss Tessar optical design.
+Industar (Индустар) All Industar have a Zeiss Tessar optical design.
 Came mainly on cheap small-format cameras (Industar-61), medium format (Industar-29). large format (I-51, Industar-4).
-A lot Industar cames on photographic enlargers, their models simply innumerable.
-By the way, in some names of Soviet lenses meet the reduction, for example Industar marked the first letter "I", Triplets - "T" Petzval lenses - "P".
+A lot of Industar comes on photographic enlargers, their models simply innumerable.
+By the way, in some names of Soviet lenses meet the reduction, for example, Industar marked the first letter "I", Triplets - "T" Petzval lenses - "P".

 Kaleinar (Калейнар) I know only two lenses with this name: Kaleinar-5 2.8/100 and Kaleinar-3 2.8/150.
 Both were calculated and made at the Kiev factory "Arsenal".
 The origin of the design I do not know, maybe it's some kind of the planar modification.

 KO (КО), KP (КП), OKP (ОКП) Abbreviations "Movie lens" and "Cinema Projection."
 Accordingly, this is projection lenses.
 They have different optical designs: aplanat, petsval, planar.

 LOMO (ЛОМО) These lenses are called of manufacturer abbreviation - Leningrad Optical-Mechanical Association.
 This association was considered number one in the USSR, it produces a variety of lenses with different designs.
 There are already appears in the name is not optical design but a brand.
 Yes, the lenses of the plant, especially cine lenses OKS (ОКС) have good optical properties and is very highly valued.